Philmont, New York

 Philmont is a village in Columbia County, New York, United States.
 The population was 1,377 at the 2020 census.
 The village is located in the northeastern part of the town of Claverack on New York State Route 217.

 History

 The community was once known as "Factory Hill" because of the number of wool factories.
 The village was incorporated in 1891.
 It derives its name from George P. Philip, who built a 36 acre reservoir to provide water for his mill.
-This in turn led to construction of a 56 acre reservoir up the "mountain" in the Taconic Mountains to guarantee water to the mills, thus creating the factory hill.
+This in turn led to the construction of a 56 acre reservoir up the "mountain" in the Taconic Mountains to guarantee water to the mills, thus creating the factory hill.

 Geography

 Philmont is located at (42.248620, -73.647602).

 According to the United States Census Bureau, the village has a total area of 3.18 sqkm, of which 3.08 sqkm is land and 0.10 sqkm, or 3.16%, is water.

-The village is along Agawamuck Creek, which drops over its High Falls near the center of the village.
+The village is alongside Summit Lake and Agawamuck Creek, which drops over its High Falls near the center of the village.
 The creek is a tributary of Claverack Creek, which flows about 7.5 mi to the Hudson River.